 Indoor swimming pools are required to have a very high ventilation rate to assist in removing the byproducts of the chlorine that is added to the pool water.
-The following is a comparison of the ventilation rate of for the area factor of an indoor pool compared to other building types:
+The following is a comparison of the ventilation rate for the area of an indoor pool compared to other building types:

 · 8 times more than an office space